 See Appendix A for additional information on build method and optimizations.
-See Appendix C for a list of the specific compilers used to generate the Module for the respective operational environments.
+See Appendix C

 3 Ports and Interfaces

 The physical ports of the Module are the same as the computer system on which it is executing.
 The logical interface is a C-language application program interface (API).